 ACE encourages faculty and women administrators from across the country to join and participate in their respective state network events.

-Members of the ACE Women’s Network Executive Council, serve as advisers to ACE's Inclusive Excellence Group, liaisons to the state networks, and mentors to state coordinators.
+Members of the ACE Women’s Network Executive Council, serve as advisers to ACE, liaisons to the state networks, and mentors to state chairs.